 Should you fail a course, you will have to make up for the missing credits.
 This can be done by doing a Summer or Winter course.
 If the course you failed was a requirement, such as Statistics, you will have to redo the course.
 You will also be put on academic probation – this means you discuss with your Tutor and the Senior Tutor what happened, you set up a plan to improve your academic standing, and sign a contract that you will follow that plan.
 Throughout the semester, you will regularly meet with your Tutor to discuss your progress.

 In order to apply for University College Roosevelt, you will first have to register in Studielink, after which you can access OSIRIS.
 Here, you can fill out the official application form and hand in the necessary documents.
 Afterwards, your documents will be reviewed, and based on that result, you might be invited for an interview.
-Based on this interview, which can be done in person or online, UCR decides whether to invite you to study here.
+Based on this interview, which is done online, UCR decides whether to invite you to study here.
 This whole process, from registering in Studielink up to the decision, usually takes under two months.

 For more details on the documents you need to provide and specific steps, please look at our Applying page.